Man Utd suffer injury blow as Bailly forced out of FA Cup semi-final with head injury | Goal.com

 He initially appeared to recover and got to his feet, but quickly laid back down on the pitch.

-After several minutes of treatment from the United medical team, which included placing him in a neck brace, Bailly was taken off the pitch and down the tunnel on a stretcher.
+After several minutes of treatment from the Man Utd medical team, which included placing him in a neck brace, Bailly was taken off the pitch and down the tunnel on a stretcher.

 The 26-year-old had already suffered a blow to the head minutes earlier when he attempted to beat Kurt Zouma to a Chelsea left-wing cross.